tue-mps-edu/asd-engd-project-2019-thermal-object-detection/docs/Functional_safety_analysis.md

 *Table 1: Risk analysis using the ASIL table for the object detection system using a RGB camera only*

-The second table shows the analysis for the same risks, but then for the object detection system using both the RGB and thermal camera.
+Table 2 shows the analysis for the same risks, but then for the object detection system using both the RGB and thermal camera.

 | Risk # | Explanation                                                  | Severity | Exposure | Controllability | ASIL level |
 | ------ | ------------------------------------------------------------ | -------- | -------- | --------------- | ---------- |